AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 ----

-### Bigger Icons
+### Custom Icon Size (replace Bigger Icons as of v64.0)

-This option increases the size of the icons from 16px to 24px, making them slightly larger.
+This option allows you to change the size of the icons from 12px to 24px.

+Moreover, it adapts the Project View Items' height to the new size.

 {% include figure.html content="/screens/normalIcons.png" caption="Normal Icons" %}

 {% include figure.html content="/screens/biggerIcons.png" caption="Bigger Icons" %}

 **Note**: The IDEs are not optimized to handle bigger icons, so there could be parts of the IDE that are missing icons, or that the containers will appear larger/wider/bigger.
 Please be aware of such issues and use this mode with precaution.
 {:class='card-panel warn'}

 ----